 This region has many beautiful wooded spots, yet the connection between people and the ecosystems they live in is often broken by poor infrastructure.
 Vacant lots can be used to enhance the entrance to trails, and when aggregated, can be used to create new trails.
 Trails can serve a variety of uses like walking, running, cycling, cross-country skiing, or simply commuting from one place to another.
 To enhance an existing trail, consider improving the entrance with timber, stone, or brick-lined pathways and directing signage.

-There are a handful of organizations in the region that work to create and maintain trails, including the Friends of the Riverfront, Pittsburgh Trails Advocacy Group, Riverlife, Allegheny Land Trust, Western Pennsylvania Conservancy, and the Pittsburgh Parks Conservancy.
+There are a handful of organizations in the region that work to create and maintain trails, including the Friends of the Riverfront, Trail Pittsburgh, Riverlife, Allegheny Land Trust, Western Pennsylvania Conservancy, and the Pittsburgh Parks Conservancy.

 1. The first step is to decide whether you want to enhance an existing trail or create a brand new trail.
 If this is your first vacant lot project, it may be a good idea to start small by enhancing an existing trail.